 Another study tracked 1,000 People.
 They walked at a moderate pace for 35 to 40 minutes a day.
 Overall, forty-three percent of them had fewer sick days and less upper respiratory tract infections.
-If they did get the flu, they did not get as severe symptoms as the more sedentary people.
+If they did get the flu, they did not get as severe symptoms as those who were more sedentary.

-If you are a diabetic taking insulin, you must monitor and adjust your insulin with the exercise that you do.
+If you are a diabetic taking insulin, you will need to monitor your insulin levels as you exercise.

 Walking and Hypertension

 You want to keep plaque out of your veins, keep them clean and your heart muscle strong.
-The better shape your veins are in the easier it is for your body to function at peak performance.
+The better shape your veins are in the easier it is for your body to function.

-One way you can do that is to eat a healthy plant-based diet and make sure you are not sitting more than 45 minutes to an hour at a time.
+Studies show that a plant-based diet is helpful, as well as not sitting for extended periods of time.
 Get up and walk around if you are sitting behind a desk.

 Make time to get some fresh air and go take a walk, whether it is at a lunch break or before or after work.

 Walking is a great way to do that.
-Go for a hike, travel on various terrain.
-Up hill and down adds to a better workout.
-It puts stress on the body to help it rejuvenate itself.
+Go for a hike, up and down hills – that gives you a better workout.

 Mental Benefits of Walking